gitlabhq/gitlabhq/doc/user/project/clusters/serverless/index.md

 events without needing to maintain a complex unified infrastructure.
 This allows you to focus on a single task that can be executed/scaled automatically and independently.

+At launch, the following runtimes are offered:

+- node.js
+- kaniko

+You can locate the runtimes souce at https://gitlab.com/triggermesh/runtimes

 In order to deploy functions to your Knative instance, the following templates must be present:

 1. `gitlab-ci.yml`: This template allows to define the stage, environment, and